SphericalCowww/Elec_FPGA_iCEstick_practice/README.md

 <img src="https://github.com/SphericalCowww/Elec_FPGA_iCEstick_practice/blob/main/9_10_arbitrary_waveform_generator/_waveform_10MHz.png" width="500">

 Moreover, in the verilog code, the ''func_iter'' is a ''reg'' type that needs to invoke flip-flops and the output ''pmod'' is a wire type.
-The synthesis (see <a href="https://www.reddit.com/r/FPGA/comments/13umtpy/difference_bw_synthesis_and_implementation/">Reddit</a>) between these two variables is deemed difficult, especially when system functions such as ''$sin'' is involved.
-In other word, FPGA waveform generator is limited in how arbitrary the functions is allowed.
+The synthesis (see <a href="https://www.reddit.com/r/FPGA/comments/13umtpy/difference_bw_synthesis_and_implementation/">Reddit</a>) between these two variables is deemed difficult, especially when the system functions such as ''$sin'' is involved (see <a href="https://www.reddit.com/r/FPGA/comments/1cqfapk/how_to_work_around_non_constant_realvalued/">Reddit</a>).
+In other words, FPGA waveform generator is limited in how arbitrary the functions are allowed.

 ## Project 11-12: